What is a pollination vector?

 1. The anthers are well exposed so that the wind can blow them

-2. The stigmas are larger and hairy to make them trap airbone pollen
+2. The stigmas are larger and hairy to make them trap airborne pollen

-3. They produce more lighter, dry and non-sticky pollen
+3. They produce lighter, dry, and non-sticky pollen

-4. Examples are willow tree, ragwed and some grasses such as wheat.
+4. Examples are willow trees, ragweed, and some grasses such as wheat.

-These are the living processes of pollen movement.
-As we have already seen, birds, insects and other animals are able to move pollen from flower to flower.
-Common biotic vectors include butterflies, bees, bats and beetles.
-Plants that depend on biotic vectors often produce flowers with strong smells, bright colours and nectar.
+These are the living processes of the pollen movement.
+As we have already seen, birds, insects, and other animals can move pollen from flower to flower.
+Common biotic vectors include butterflies, bees, bats, and beetles.
+Plants that depend on biotic vectors often produce flowers with strong smells, bright colors, and nectar.
 Pollen grains from such plants tend to be sticky.

 Humans can help plants pollinate too.
-Sometimes, crop researchers can collect pollen from high yeilding plants and cross pollinate them with stigmas of other plants.
+Sometimes, crop researchers can collect pollen from high-yielding plants and cross-pollinate them with stigmas of other plants.